hnaram/WebServices/Rest-fuse-spring/readme.md

         │       └── redhat
         │           └── UserService.java
         └── resources
-            └── OSGI-INF
+            └── META-INF
-                └── blueprint
+                └── spring
-                    └── blueprint.xml
+                    └── spring-context.xml

 --------------------------------------------------------------------------------------------------------------

 UserService.java: is our rest service.

-blueprint.xml: Has the required configuration for hosting the webservice
+spring-context.xml: Has the required configuration for hosting the webservice

 To deploy this project at your end.